syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endhighlight %}
 {% endtabs %}

+## CellEntered Command and its Parameter
+When the cell is entered into the grid, the `CellEnteredCommand` binds to the command which you defined in your ViewModel.
+With this we can also use the `CellEnteredCommandParameter` to be passed to the `Command` when it is executed.

+{% tabs %}
+{% highlight xaml tabtitle="MainPage.xaml" %}
+<syncfusion:SfDataGrid x:Name="dataGrid"
+                   CellEntered="dataGrid_CellEntered"
+                   CellEnteredCommand="{Binding ButtonCommand}"
+                   CellEnteredCommandParameter="8"
+                   ItemsSource="{Binding OrderInfoCollection}" />
+{% endhighlight %}
+{% endtabs %}

 ### CellHovered event
 This event will be triggered when the mouse pointer hovers over a cell in the DataGrid.
 It uses [DataGridCellHoveredEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCellHoveredEventArgs.html) as its argument.